oytunbolukbasi/PortfoyTakip/replit.md

 This is a Turkish investment portfolio tracking application built for Turkish investors to monitor their positions in BIST (Borsa Istanbul) stocks and TEFAS mutual funds.
 The application provides real-time portfolio tracking, profit/loss calculations, and position management capabilities.

-**Recent Change (January 2025):** Simplified the application by removing the Markets tab/page to focus solely on portfolio management functionality.
-The app now has a single-page design with enhanced position tracking features.
+**Recent Changes (January 2025):**
+- Removed Markets tab/page initially to focus on portfolio management
+- Added back bottom navigation with two tabs: "Portföy" (Portfolio) and "Analiz" (Analytics)
+- Created Analytics page with profit/loss analysis and performance metrics
+- Replaced floating action button with fixed add position button

 ## User Preferences